Lolo Jones: 2014 Winter Olympics

 On January 27, 2013, Jones won gold in the team event with the U.S. at the FIBT World Championships in St. Moritz.
 She was selected for the U.S. bobsled team competing at the 2014 Sochi Olympics on January 19, 2014, as the brakewoman for the USA Team-3 sled.

-On February 19, 2014, the team placed eleventh, 3.36 seconds behind the gold medal-winning Canadian team.
+On February 19, 2014, the team placed tenth, 3.36 seconds behind the gold medal-winning Canadian team.

+2021 World Championship

+Lolo Jones and Kaillie Humphries won the two-woman bobsleigh world championship in February 2021.

 Personal life

 Jones was named Lori at birth, after her mother, but said she started going by "Lolo" in order to differentiate the two on the telephone.
 Her mother claims that "Lolo" is what she called her daughter from birth.
 She has described herself as being of "French, African-American, Native American and Norwegian descent."
 She is a devout Christian, and often prays before competitions and talks about her faith on Twitter.

 A 2005 graduate of Louisiana State University (LSU), Jones resides in Baton Rouge, Louisiana, and is sponsored by Asics and Red Bull.
-In a 2012 segment on HBO's Real Sports, Jones said that she is a virgin, dates online, and struggles to maintain her virginity.
+In a 2012 segment on HBO's Real Sports, Jones said that she was a virgin, dated online, and was struggling to maintain her virginity.
 She said:

-If there's virgins out there, I'm going to let them know, it's the hardest thing I've ever done in my life—harder than training for the Olympics, harder than graduating from college, has been to stay a virgin before marriage.
+If there's virgins out there, I'm going to let them know, it's the hardest thing I've ever done in my life—harder than training for the Olympics, harder than graduating from college, has been to stay a virgin before marriage.Jones has openly shared her experience with egg freezing.

 Charitable contributions to Iowa

 While visiting Des Moines for the Drake Relays, she made a surprise visit to her alma mater, Roosevelt High School, to deliver a pair of new Asics running shoes for each member of the school's track team.
-She also delivered a US$3,000 check to buy indoor practice hurdles and for improvements to repair the school's track surface.
+She also delivered a $3,000 check to buy indoor practice hurdles and for improvements to repair the school's track surface.

-In July 2008, while back in Des Moines for a send-off ceremony before the 2008 Summer Olympics, Jones donated the US$4,000 prize from winning the 100-meter hurdles at the Olympic trials to Renee Trout, a single mother from Cedar Rapids, Iowa, who was hit by the Iowa flood of 2008.
+In July 2008, while back in Des Moines for a send-off ceremony before the 2008 Summer Olympics, Jones donated the $4,000 prize from winning the 100-meter hurdles at the Olympic trials to Renee Trout, a single mother from Cedar Rapids, Iowa, who was hit by the Iowa flood of 2008.
 Asics and Oakley each matched Jones' $4,000 prize, bringing the total donation to $12,000.
 After the sendoff ceremony, Jones flew with Trout to Cedar Rapids aboard a private jet provided by the Iowa Farm Bureau to tour the neighborhoods affected by the flood, including Trout's.

+Mental health

+Jones states she struggles with passive suicidal thoughts and was diagnosed with PTSD following the 2008 Olympics.